Hype. Garbage. Baloney, malarkey, rubbish, snake oil, hocus pocus, fads, processed crap. Whatever you want to call it, most commonly known as…

 B u | | $ # !
 T.

 We can “buy” (literally and figuratively) into the most diverse market Earth has ever seen.

 My work falls into categories of beauty, anti-aging, wellness, alternatives and spa.
 I consider supplements a branch of that conglomeration, and they all stem from “The Wellness Industry”.
-As I wrote this, I tried my hardest not to jump into other topics, but it ain’t easy when you know everything connects.

 According to the Global Wellness Institute, the most recent revenue statistics for this industry total $4.2 trillion annually!
 (Projected to grow!)
 Peep this graph guaranteed to raise your brow.
 I don’t know product versus service dollars, but I’m willing to bet both are excessive.